 The rules and obligations for employees and employers which are outlined within the Fair Work Act 2009 are known as the national workplace relations system.
-Its purpose is to provide a balanced framework for productive workplace relations that promotes national economic prosperity and social inclusion for all Australians.
+The purpose of this system is to provide a balanced framework for productive workplace relations which promotes national economic prosperity and social inclusion for all Australians.
 Which essentially means that it is in place for the good of all and does not come with any subjective or biased perspectives.

-Modern Awards may contain terms about minimum wages, penalty rates, types of employment, flexible working arrangements, hours of work, rest breaks, classifications, allowances, leave and leave loading, superannuation, and procedures for consultation, representation, and dispute settlement.
+Modern Awards typically contain terms and entitlements relating to minimum wages, penalty rates, types of employment, flexible working arrangements, hours of work, rest breaks, classifications, allowances, leave and leave loading, superannuation, and procedures for consultation, representation, and dispute settlement.
 As well as the above areas, Modern Awards may also cover terms about industry specific redundancy entitlements – that is, what employees who are being made redundant are entitled to.
 Visit Employsure’s guide on Modern Awards to find everything you need to know about this important aspect of employment relations.

 For peace of mind about your obligations, call us today on 1300 651 415 to speak to a specialist.